 This condition is an infection of the area between the rectum and your penis.
 It is a very rare infection.

-If you feel that you have Fournier’s gangrene, immediately call your doctor.
+If you feel that you have Fournier’s gangrene, immediately call your physician.
 Your doctor may ask you to immediately stop taking the drug and recommend treatment for the infection.

 Taking Invokana may increase your risk for a yeast infection.
 Clinical trials have shown that both men and women who are taking Invokana have the same risk of yeast infection.
 About 11.6 percent of the women and 4.2 percent of the men who participated in the clinical trials experienced a yeast infection.